 No one wants to work with a consultant who makes them look bad in front of their boss.
 Personally, I’ve been there, and it was excruciating.
 I’ve hired consultants who made me look like a hero and ones that made me look like a zero.
 (I quickly fired the latter.)

-While a consultant does have to prove that you need them, that they bring value to the table, they shouldn’t belittle your efforts in the process.
+While a consultant does have to prove that you need them and that they bring value to the table, they shouldn’t belittle your efforts in the process.

 If you’re still worried, ask trusted colleagues for a referral.
 Read client testimonials and reviews.
 Take an initial meeting (usually free) and feel the organization out.

-Since each consultant is unique, there is no one-size-fits-all answer to the question.
+Since each consultant is unique, there is no one-size-fits-all answer to this question.
 However, you typically have a few different project-approach options.
 Here are the pros and cons of each.

 Flat Rate Projects

-Pro: it’s more results-focused, they work until X, Y, Z is complete.
+Pro: a flat-rate approach is more results-focused, they work until X, Y, Z is complete.
 You don’t have to worry about being charged for time spent answering calls or emails, and you don’t have to track how many hours you’ll be billed.
 Even better, you have an almost guaranteed idea of what the project will cost, assuming you don’t add on any additional requirements.

 Con: it's not a good fit if your needs are minimal.
 For example, if you want to pick someone’s brain for a couple of hours or ask them the occasional question, hourly will likely get you a better deal.
 Plus, you won’t have to negotiate a scope of work.